-Facebook has been in the news quite a bit, of late — more conspicuously Mark Zuckerberg testifying before Congress about the Cambridge Analytica data breach, but equally importantly for the role the social media site has played in possible discriminatory practices in Facebook ads using the data it collects from users.
+Facebook has been in the news quite a bit of late — more conspicuously, Mark Zuckerberg testifying before Congress about the Cambridge Analytica data breach, but equally important for the social media site’s role in discriminatory practices in Facebook ads using the data it collects from users.

 “If you have difficulty coming up with a good reason for the way you use consumers’ data,